-A: Tangu provides a full range of addiction services including outpatient mental health, psychosocial rehabilitation, relapse prevention, detoxification and transitional housing services for addiction disease and mental health disorders.
+A: Tangu provides a full range of addiction services including outpatient mental health, psychosocial rehabilitation, relapse prevention, and transitional housing services for addiction disease and mental health disorders.

 A: No, our consultation service with an Admissions Counselor is absolutely free.